Questions Answered About Repentance

 ANSWER: I will answer this question under the following four points:

 First, no one part of the Bible can be isolated from the rest of the Bible.
-The Gospel of John also does not mention the virgin birth of Christ, but that does not mean the virgin birth is not a doctrine that we are to preach.
+The Gospel of John does not mention the virgin birth of Christ, but the other Gospels do.
+The same is true for repentance.
+Though it is not mentioned by term in John, it is mentioned 27 times in the other Gospels.
 The book of Acts describes how the apostles in the early churches preached the gospel, and they preached repentance (Acts 2:38; 3:19; 5:31; 8:22; 11:18; 13:24; 17:30; 19:4; 20:21; 26:20).
-This is our example, regardless of what any one isolated biblical book teaches.
-To base one’s doctrine and practice upon one isolated part of the Bible, while ignoring other parts, is the manner of false teachers.
+This is our example, regardless of what any one particular biblical book teaches.
+To base one’s doctrine and practice upon one isolated part of the Bible, while ignoring other parts, is the way that false teachers (mis)use Scripture.

 Second, though the Gospel of John does not use the term “repentance,” it does use the concept of repentance.
-The book of John tells us plainly that while it is “believing on Christ” that saves, the biblical term “believe” means far more than it commonly means today.
+The book of John tells us plainly that while it is “believing on Christ” that saves, the term “believe” means far more than it commonly means today.
 In John’s Gospel, salvation is described as receiving Jesus Christ (John 1:11-12).
-To receive Jesus Christ means to receive Him as everything He is, both Lord and Savior.
-John also describes salvation as coming to Christ (John 6:35).
-To go to Christ involves turning one’s back on the life of sin and idolatry.
-The Christians at Thessalonica show us what true salvation is: “ye turned to God from idols to serve the living and true God” (1 Thess.
-1:9).
-To claim that salvation is anything less than this is to ignore what the New Testament plainly says from one end to the other.
+To receive Christ means to receive Him as everything He is, both Lord and Saviour.
 John 2:23-25 tells us that the Lord Jesus did not commit himself to all of those who “believed in his name.”
 Why?
 Because many of those who “believed” did not do so in a saving manner.
-They “believed” in Jesus Christ only as a miracle worker or as a food provider or as a deliverer from political oppression, and they did not believe on Christ in the saving sense of bowing their knees to Him and trusting Him as their sole Lord and Savior.
+They “believed” in Jesus Christ only as a miracle worker or as a food provider or as a deliverer from political oppression, and they did not believe on Christ in the saving sense of bowing their knees to Him and trusting Him as their Lord and Saviour.
 Many of the same people who “believed in his name” in John 2:23 turned away from Him in John 6:66.

-The Gospel of John also tells us that salvation always produces a change in a person’s life, and that those who do not live in obedience to Christ do not truly know Christ as their Savior.
+The Gospel of John teaches that salvation produces a change in a person’s life, and that those who do not live in obedience to Christ do not know Christ as their Saviour.
 “My sheep hear my voice, and I know them, and they follow me” (John 10:27).
 “Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed” (John 8:31).
 John describes salvation as being “born again” (John 3).
-That is a very dramatic expression which instructs us that salvation produces a dramatic change in a person’s life.
-In his first epistle, John also teaches that salvation is always accompanied by a change of life.
+That is a dramatic expression that instructs us that salvation produces a dramatic change in a person’s life.
+In his first epistle, John, the author of John’s Gospel emphasizes that salvation is always accompanied by a change of life.
 He lists three marks of salvation: obedience (John 2:3-4; 3:3), love (1 John 3:14), and truth (1 John 2:20-27).

-There is no “easy prayerism” in the inspired writings of John, and to use the Gospel of John to defend this unscriptural practice is a great error.
+There is no “quick prayerism” in the inspired writings of John, and to use the Gospel of John to defend this unscriptural practice is a great error.

 Third, while many arguments have been given to justify not preaching repentance, the bottom line is that the Bible preachers proclaimed repentance.
 If repentance is totally wrapped up in believing, why did the Lord Jesus Christ preach “except ye repent, ye shall all likewise perish” (Luke 13:3)?
-(The Gospel of Luke is just as inspired as the Gospel of John!)
 Why did Peter preach, “Repent ye therefore, and be converted” (Acts 3:19)?
 Why did Paul preach, “God ... now commandeth all men every where to repent” (Acts 17:30)?
 Or, “[men] should repent and turn to God, and do works meet for repentance” (Acts 26:20)?
-The answer is that repentance is to be preached and faith is to be preached.
+The answer is that repentance is to be preached, and faith is to be preached.
 While these things are intimately connected, they are not the same.
 Biblical salvation involves both: “repentance toward God, and faith toward our Lord Jesus Christ” (Acts 20:21).
-That is what the Lord’s apostles preached, and they are our only infallible guides.
+That is what the Lord’s apostles preached, and they are our sure guides.

 Fourth, biblical repentance and biblical faith for salvation are so intimately connected that one can sometimes stand for the other WHEN PROPERLY UNDERSTOOD.
 They are not the same, but they are impossible to separate in practice.
 As the Baptist Faith and Message of the Southern Baptist Convention stated in 1925, “We believe that repentance and faith are sacred duties, and also inseparable graces…” To have faith in Christ in a biblical fashion means to have a repentant faith.
 J. Frank Norris described it as “penitent and obedient faith.”
 A.C.
 Dixon, in his messages to the Metropolitan Tabernacle in London, England, in 1915, noted that repentance and faith are “like the Siamese twins they are joined together by a living ligament.
 To cut them apart is to kill both. … When you are truly repentant, it is because you have faith in Christ; and when you turn from sin to Christ, it is because you have repented.”